BelalNayzak/check_state/README.md

 - **State Management Simplified**: Easily switch between loading, error, and success states.
 - **Default Widgets**: Set default error and loader widgets at the start of your app and override them when necessary.
 - **Customizable**: Pass custom widgets for specific states as needed.
+- **Clean Widget Tree**: No dirty state checks to handle the widgets tree anymore.

 ## Getting Started